ibm-cloud-docs/account/catalog-vsi-tutorial.md

 ## Next steps
 {: #catalog-vsi-publish}

-After you complete the validation process, you're ready to publish the virtual server image to your account.
+After you onboard and validate your virtual server image, you're ready to publish it to your account.
 From the **Actions** menu, select **Publish to account**.
 As a result, the virtual server image is available only to users who have access to the `Sample virtual server image` private catalog in your account.